salesintel alternatives

 Best for: Pay-per-found US cold-email addresses

-vs Enrow: both meter on found results instead of stale rows, but Findymail is plainly pricier per valid email at every matched volume: about $0.049 for 1,000 against Enrow's $0.017 is roughly 2.9x at entry, and comparing like volume to like volume Enrow stays under Findymail all the way up.
-Where they part ways further is coverage: Enrow returns the GDPR-cleared EU phones Findymail structurally can't, delivers catch-alls rather than dropping them, and writes the whole contact into your CRM in one click.
-And the entry point differs, Enrow at $17 for 1,000 emails versus Findymail's $49 floor for the same 1,000.
+vs Enrow: both meter on found results, but Findymail is pricier per valid email at every matched volume, and Enrow adds the GDPR-cleared EU phones it structurally can't, delivers catch-alls, and writes the whole contact into your CRM in one click — from a $17 floor for the same 1,000.

 The European compliance hawk's choice.